Shayera Hol

+Like other Hawkgirls, she is a reincarnation of Chay-Ara and Shrra and a superheroine who uses archaic weaponry and Nth metal although her name is phonetically identical to her past incarnation ("Shiera Hall"), whose identity she also uses.
+Shayera is initially a Thanigarian law enforcement officer trained under decorated officer and hero, Katar Hol.
+While not getting along initially, the pair grew closer till the point of marriage and eventually, Shayera would become the second Hawkgirl, studying Earth's crime fighting methods while maintaining the cover of archaeologist museum curator using her past identity alongside her husband.
+She eventually instead uses the Hawkwoman codename due to the negative connotations associated with "girl" in her moniker.
+A revamped version following Crisis on Infinite Earths cast her similarly as Hawkwoman, a law enforcement officer and partner to Katar Hol, and a ambassador although aspect of her background differed.

-The character has since appeared in various media following her inception in the comics, most notably in the shows Justice League (2001-04) and Justice League Unlimited (2004-06), voiced by Maria Canals-Barrera.
+The character has since appeared in various media following her inception in the comics, most notably in the DC Animated Universe voiced by Maria Canals-Barrera.
+While much of her comic book history using the "Hawkwoman" moniker, she appears in most media as "Hawkgirl".

 Publication history

 With the fading popularity of superheroes during the late 1940s, the Hawkman feature ended in the last issue of Flash Comics in 1949.
 In 1956, DC Comics resurrected the Flash by revamping the character with a new identity and backstory.
 Following the success of the new Flash, DC Comics revamped Hawkman in a similar fashion with The Brave and the Bold #34 in 1961.
-The Silver Age versions of Hawkman and Hawkgirl became married alien police officers from the planet Thanagar who come to Earth to study police techniques.
+The Silver Age versions of Hawkman and Hawkgirl were married alien police officers from the planet Thanagar who came to Earth to study police techniques.
 Silver Age Hawkgirl is introduced as Shayera (phonetically identical to first Shierra, then Shiera Hall), who appears in costume as of her first appearance.
 Although Silver Age Hawkman joins the Justice League in Justice League of America #31 in 1964, Silver Age Hawkgirl was not offered membership because Justice League rules only allowed for one new member to be admitted at a time.
 Many years later, Silver Age Hawkgirl joined the Justice League of America with issue #146 in 1977.
 In 1981, Silver Age Hawkgirl changed her code name to Hawkwoman in the Hawkman backup feature of World's Finest Comics #272.

 With the establishment of DC's multiverse system, the Golden Age Hawkgirl was said to have lived on Earth-Two and the Silver Age Hawkgirl on Earth-One.